Bachirm85/Git-Trial-Bachir/markdown-cv.md

 ERP Department HR Enterprise Resource Planning Management and implementation of different projects with other companies *Payroll, Time Attendance, Training and Development, Recruitment*
 Coach new clients on the new human resources software Mapping customer needs to design and adapt a new HR system

+**Kristies SARL** *Freelancer* Adma Lebanon
+**HR and Project Management** March 2018 December 2018 Responsible and Execute all the HR duties within the company.
+Responsible for managing and delivering key projects within agreed schedules, budgets and cost objectives *Clients: Byblos Municipality, JTI, Nestle.*